balubhasuran/balubhasuran.github.io/_pages/about.md

 <br>Presentations at conferences/meetings: Our work has been accepted for presentation at the American Medical Informatics Association 2022 annual summit, and we anticipate additional conference presentations.
 We are also in the process of preparing an education session for the Drug Information Association meeting in 2023.

 <br>Code Repository: [IBD_ADE](https://github.com/balubhasuran/IBD_ADE)<br>
-<b>Patient trajectories and risk prediction in patients with NASH (Nonalcoholic steatohepatitis)</b>
+<b>4.
+Patient trajectories and risk prediction in patients with NASH (Nonalcoholic steatohepatitis)</b>
 <br>Primary:<br>
 In an incident cohort with NASH receiving the standard of care, predict the time to each of five major clinical outcomes (Compensated Cirrhosis, Decompensated Cirrhosis, Liver Transplant, Hepatocellular Carcinoma, Death)<br>
 <br>Secondary:<br>